The SAT Fee Waiver Program expands access to the SAT and its benefits by letting low-income students test for free.

 SAT fee waivers are not sent directly to students.
 School counselors identify first-time fee waiver–eligible students at their school and distribute fee waivers to them.
 Students who've already tested with a fee waiver will automatically have their full set of fee waiver benefits in their account.

 Authorized agencies and community-based organizations (CBOs) may also distribute fee waivers.

 How Schools and Organizations Get Fee Waivers

-Schools: Starting in the 2018-19 school year, schools automatically receive SAT fee waivers based on how many students used them for the first time during the previous testing year.
+Schools: Schools automatically receive SAT fee waivers based on how many students used them for the first time during the previous testing year.

 To request additional fee waivers for your school, call the SAT Educator Helpline at 888-SAT-HELP.

 CBOs: CBOs that have a six-digit College Board agency code also automatically receive SAT fee waivers if first-time fee waiver–eligible students used them during the previous testing year.
 If you need fee waivers but your CBO doesn't have a code, email us.

 For more information about ordering, receiving, and distributing fee waivers, go to Fee Waiver FAQs.